bahmanang/bahmanang.github.io/_pages/publications.md

 # Preprints & Working Papers
-*  [_"Optimal Investment and Consumption under a Habit-Formation Constraint,"_](https://arxiv.org/abs/2102.03414) with Erhan Bayraktar and Virginia Young (2021).

 * [_"Optimal Insurance to Minimize the Probability of Ruin: Inverse Survival Function Formulation,"_](https://arxiv.org/abs/2012.03798) with Virginia Young (2020).